 1. Unhealthy Prayer Culture

-Philippians 4:6 tells the church to not be anxious about anything, but in everything... to present your requests to God by prayer.
+Philippians 4:6 tells the church not to be anxious about anything, but in everything... to present your requests to God by prayer.
 So, how is your church's prayer life?

 If your church doesn't have faith in God, it's either already dead or dying quickly.